Colorado Layoffs — December 2022

 | Inscripta | Boulder | 43 |

-The single largest action involved Ratp Dev USA at its Denver facility, reporting 149 affected workers.
+The biggest impact was at Ratp Dev USA at its Denver facility, reporting 149 affected workers.
 Centura Porter Place followed with 55 workers.

 Trend & Outlook

-The data underscores a mixed picture for Colorado's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Colorado's labor market, with activity diverging between monthly and annual comparisons.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.